 CNPA are working with Leapfrog to produce a new engagement tool which targets working adults, as this demographic is one of the most challenging to engage with using "traditional" methods.
-CNPA plans to use the tool as part of the engagement process for the National Park Partnership Plan to help achieve greater representation from this age group - the tool will be freely available on the Leapfrog website (http://leapfrog.tools/).
+CNPA plans to use the tool as part of the engagement process for the National Park Partnership Plan to help achieve greater representation from this age group.